 For most Americans, the Medicare Part D donut hole is a coverage gap that could make all the financial difference when it comes to paying for prescription drugs.
-While you are in this gap, you are responsible for paying for all drug costs out of pocket until you reach a certain limit.
+While you are in this gap in 2018, you are responsible for paying for 35 percent of brand-name drug costs out of pocket until you reach a certain limit.
+In 2019, that amount is lowered to 25 percent.

 To learn more about the Medicare Part D donut hole and Prescription Drug Plans in general, consult with HealthMarkets.
 With over 3,000 licensed agents available at your convenience across the country, we can help you understand Medicare Part D and find a plan that works for you.